The Definitive Guide to

 The Augusta Rule

-How to legally transfer over $14,000 from your business to your personal bank account—tax-free—by renting your home to your S-Corp.
+How to legally transfer over $14,000 from your business to your personal bank account, tax-free, by renting your home to your S-Corp.

 Why Would Congress Allow This?

 It is rare that the IRS gives you a "free lunch."
 Usually, every dollar of income is taxed, and every deduction is scrutinized.
-The Augusta Rule is a fascinating exception because it wasn't originally designed for small business owners—it was designed for wealthy homeowners in Augusta, Georgia.
+The Augusta Rule is a fascinating exception because it wasn't originally designed for small business owners.
+It was designed for wealthy homeowners in Augusta, Georgia.

 Every year, the Masters Golf Tournament descends upon Augusta.
 The town, relatively small, runs out of hotel space almost immediately.
 For decades, local residents have rented out their homes to golfers, corporate sponsors, and spectators for astronomical sums during tournament week.